Magnusvals/ANCS/README.md

 Thing i have not gotten to work is:
   - Tally lights on the camera, this is a missing part of the REST API and i have sent Blackmagic an email about it to be added.
   - Focus is a little weird on the Atem, and I dont have upmost priority on this so will have to wait.
-  - Zoom only would work on cameras with supported lens mounts and lenses.

 For MFT lens mount i have tested the Panasonic 45-175 Powerzoom lens and it works nice with the system.
 But a external motor system using a Nema17 stepper motor and a TMC2209 silent stepper driver can be added to camera receiver to drive non powerzoom lenses.